'Amazing response' - Herald-World Vision Ukraine appeal raises $500,000 in four days

 The appeal has been fronted by World Vision Emergency Communications specialist Brianna Piazza, who has interviewed many families as they try to rebuild their lives on the Ukraine-Romania border.

-Her heart-breaking video and written accounts have included the story of mother and son Irina and Symon, who had to leave Irina's elderly mother in their basement as they fled the bombs and rockets that rained down on their hometown near Kyiv.
+Her moving video and written accounts have included the story of mother and son Irina and Symon, who had to leave Irina's elderly mother in their basement as they fled the bombs and rockets that rained down on their hometown near Kyiv.

 Children have described the treasured possessions they took with them as they fled.
 Kira, aged 7, finds comfort in her beloved dog Busya, while 10-year-old Veronika misses her big teddy that she likes to cuddle when she feels sad.